nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

 ### The Happy Path

-1. Service owners make changes to their service through the NHS Uk website.
+1. Service owners make changes to their service through the NHS UK website.
 They can make the changes through a Web user interface or through an API.
 The API will likely be used by large pharmacy groups such as LLoyds and Boots that manage thousands of pharmacies.
 Address and organisation name changes cannot be made via the NHS UK website or API and will come via NHS UK from a weekly BSA file uploaded into NHS UK.

-2. NHS Uk updates their record and sends a full service record including updated and non updated fields onto two queues.
+2. NHS UK updates their record and sends a full service record including updated and non updated fields onto two queues.
 One queue is used internally to update search indexes the other is for DoS integration, there are two separate queues to allow the two consumers to diverge in the messages they need to receive.

 3. An Azure function is triggered when new messages appear on DoS integration queue.